cloudtruth/kubetruth/README.md

 them wakes it up from a polling sleep.
 This makes it quick and easy to test out configuration changes without having a short polling interval.

-To customize how the kubernetes resources are generated, edit the `*_template` properties in the ProjectMappings.
+To customize how the kubernetes resources are generated, edit the `resource_templatse` property in the ProjectMappings.
 These templates are processed using the [Liquid template language](https://shopify.github.io/liquid/), and can reference the following liquid variables:

  * `project` - The project name
  * `project_heirarchy` - The `included_projects` tree this project includes (useful to debug when using complex `included_projects`)